Lewis Food Wholesalers was founded by Barrie Lewis and his wife Jill in June 1963.

 So large were the quantities of products that Barrie needed to keep all these stalls properly stocked, it meant that he eventually had to acquire storage premises in West Bromwich.

 Around 1973, Barrie was asked by New Crown Bakery if he would take over the wholesale side of their business, which he did, becoming their main wholesale outlet.
 He added several other lines that he had begun to source himself and this formed the basis of a new wholesale operation.
-The Market stalls had to take a back seat and although he had others running the stalls for him, Barrie gradually started to cut them back until around 13 years ago he closed the last remaining stall at West Bromwich Market.
+The Market stalls had to take a back seat and although he had others running the stalls for him, Barrie gradually started to cut them back until he closed the last remaining stall at West Bromwich Market in 1980.

 In 1984, with business still on the increase, the company moved into its current 15,000 sq. ft premises conveniently located just two minutes drive from junction 1 of the M5 Motorway.